-The Foods You Should (and Shouldn’t) Eat on an Empty Stomach
+The Foods You Probably Should (and Shouldn't) Eat on an Empty Stomach

-What do you normally eat for on an empty stomach?
-People don’t always choose good foods for breakfast.
+What do you normally eat for an empty stomach?
+People don’t always choose good breakfast foods.

 You should think about how you’re going to get the energy that you need for your activities.
 You should also think about the benefits food has for your body and which vitamins and minerals it gives to you.

-9 foods to eat on an empty stomach
+9 foods you probably should eat on an empty stomach

 When you’re going to eat on an empty stomach, it’s important that you eat natural products that give you complex nutrients.